 You Become Self-Sufficient

 Look.
 As preppers, being fully self-sufficient is the dream, and tending to your urban garden sets you up for success.
-With a little effort, patience, and learning, you’ll realize that being self-sufficient is awesome and easy to do.
+With a little effort, patience, and learning, you’ll realize that being self-sufficient is fantastic and easy to do.
 MacGyver would be proud.

 You Save Money

 Living in the city can cost you, and a big chunk of your budget is for food.
 Growing your food through your urban garden helps cut down on expenses.
 Also, if you end up having extra produce, you can sell it and earn a bit.
-You save money, and you earn some.
+You save money, and you make some.
 How awesome is that?